evecalm/extension-boilerplate/README.md

 4. CI [travis](https://docs.travis-ci.com/) integrated

 ## How to use
-Just clone this repo to your own project:
+Use `vue-cli` to init your extension by following steps:

 ```sh
 # if you have vue-cli installed, just ignore this command